Joe2308/milestone-1-test-run/README.md

 # UX

 ## UX Mock Ups:
-To keep in line with the syle expected from weddings and corporate events I have kept the website design simple and clean with the main background being white with black text that is well spaced.
+To keep in line with the style expected from weddings and corporate events I have kept the website design simple and clean with the main background being white with black text that is well spaced.
 I have relied on exciting images of live music and a red theme for the call to action buttons.
 I have used a fixed scrolling navigation menu to minimize user scrolling